hphilpotts/recipesme-react-spa/README.md

 Next step is to add a submit handler function.
 At preset it simply logs the submitted form: once I have added input types I will test the `Axios.post()` request.
 Form validation function added in order to prevent empty fields from being sumbitted.

 Description changed from `<input>` to `<textarea>`, tags input changed from text to checkboxes. `formChangeHandler` updated to account for new checkbox input type.
 I'm undecided as to whether this is the best approach, or if it would be better to split this out into two separate functions.

+Image upload added, file is being attached successfully to the formInput object, using an `imageUploadHandler` function.
+During previous attempts at similar image upload functionality I was not making use of `target.files[]` and instead updating form data states with a file path.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.